By Vedika Global Anchor Teacher Vaidya Mahesh Sabade, M.D. (Ayu)

 In cancer specifically, it becomes necessary to find out why abnormal growth in tissues has happened and which doshas are responsible for that.
 Doshas, along with weakened dhatus, manifest such pathology.
 This accumulation of doshas needs to be reduced, along with strengthening the tissues.
 This can be supported with Ayurvedic herbs that will specifically improve the inner environment and recuperate the tissues.
 For this purpose, along with the herbs, a proper change in lifestyle and eating patterns becomes a crucial link.

-Similarly, a health status of an individual that exhibits recurrent episodes of hepatitis can be weakened from chronic alcoholism and the accompanying fatty liver it causes.
+Similarly, the health status of an individual that exhibits recurrent episodes of hepatitis can be weakened from chronic alcoholism and the accompanying fatty liver it causes.
 Overlooking such conditions and continuing an unhealthy lifestyle keeps worsening the health of the liver.
-Following proper daily regimen (Dinacharya) and seasonal regimen (Ritucharya), along with a few Ayurvedic herbs, helps to keep doshas under control.
+Following a proper daily regimen (Dinacharya) and seasonal regimen (Ritucharya), along with a few Ayurvedic herbs, helps to keep doshas under control.
 It also helps regain the strength of the organs and develop their resistance capacity for disease.

-In general, in any cancer situation, along with surgical treatment and/or chemotherapy and radiation, starting an Ayurvedic treatment becomes helpful to improve the immunity of the the cancerous organ(s) and to clear the accumulation of doshas.
+In general, in any cancer situation, along with surgical treatment and/or chemotherapy and radiation, starting an Ayurvedic treatment becomes helpful to improve the immunity of the cancerous organ(s) and clear the accumulation of doshas.
 This helps strengthen the afflicted organs, and thus, the chances of recurrence are minimized.

 About Dr. Mahesh Sabade

 Vaidya (Ayurveda doctor) Mahesh Sabade earned the Ayurvedacharya and Ayurveda Vachaspati degrees (or B.A.M.S. and M.D. respectively) from the University of Pune, specializing in Panchakarma, and received a Dharam Hinduja Scholarship for post-graduate studies and research at the Ayurveda Research Institute in Pune.
 Since 1997, Vaidya Mahesh has been running his own Ayurvedic consultancy and Panchakarma center in Pune.
-In addition, he works as Honorary Ayurveda Consultant to the University of Pune Health Center, and as Honorary Ayurveda Consultant on the Panel of Doctors for the State Governor of Maharashtra.
+In addition, he works as an Honorary Ayurveda Consultant at the University of Pune Health Center, and as an Honorary Ayurveda Consultant on the Panel of Doctors for the State Governor of Maharashtra.
 He also teaches Panchakarma at the College of Ayurveda and Research Centre, Akurdi.
 He is a Founding Member of the Foundation for Education and Research in Ayurveda and Traditional Systems of Medicine, whose mission aims to encompass both education and clinical research, plus offering improved, low-cost Ayurveda services in rural areas.
 He is co-author of a book and CD-ROM called Aahar, The Scientific Diet.
 Visit his website, http://mindbodysoul.in/, for more.